MiguelAngelHorta/AI-Compliance-Agent/README.md

 ### 2. Reason

-Each finding is sent to Claude (via Amazon Bedrock) with a set of tools.
-The model maps the finding to compliance controls, scores its real risk in context, and proposes a remediation — then logs the full reasoning chain.
+Each finding is sent to Claude (Bedrock) with a set of tools.
+The model maps the finding to compliance controls, scores its real risk in context, proposes a remediation, and logs the full reasoning chain.

 ```console
 $ python -m src.main --scan --reason --output summary